cdbzb/super/Extensions/VSTPlugin/README.md

 ### macOS 10.15+

-How to workaround macOS GateKeeper (many thanks to Joseph Anderson):
+Please follow these steps (many thanks to Joseph Anderson) after downloading and installing:

 1)  un-quarantine VSTPlugin/vstplugin~ executables:

-    Using the terminal, navigate to the folder containing the .scx/.pd_darwin file and then run:
+    Using the terminal, navigate to your Pd external resp.
+SC extension folder and then run:

-    SC: `xattr -rd com.apple.quarantine *.scx host*`
+    SC: `xattr -rd com.apple.quarantine ./VSTPlugin`

-    Pd: `xattr -rd com.apple.quarantine *.pd_darwin host*`
+    Pd: `xattr -rd com.apple.quarantine ./vstplugin~`

-2)  add unsigned VSTs to Gatekeeper's enabled list:
+2)  add unsigned VST plugins to Gatekeeper's enabled list:

     Using the terminal, navigate to the folder(s) containing VSTs to enable.
     The following will create a label, ApprovedVSTs, and then add all VSTs in the directory:

-    `spctl --add --label "ApprovedVSTs" *.vst`
+    `spctl --add --label "ApprovedVSTs" *.vst *.vst3`

     Once this is done, the following informs Gatekeeper these are approved: